matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 Adding this authentication method requires client developers to implement this in all matrix clients.

+As long as the plain password login remains available it is not trivial to allow clients to assume the server never learns the password, since an evil server can say to a new client that it doesn't support SRP and learn the password that way.
+And with the client not being authenticated before login there's no easy way for the client to know whether the user expects SRP to be used.
+The long-term solution to this is to declare the old password authentication as deprecated and have all matrix clients refuse to login with `m.password`.
+This may take a long time; "the best moment to plant a tree is 10 years ago, the second best is today."
+The short term solution requires a good UX in clients to notify the user that they expect to login with SRP but the server doesn't support this.
+*My initial thought was to look at whether SSSS is set for the user, or even try to decrypt it* *with the given password and give a warning if this works, but the server can just lie to the* *client about that, leaving the user none the wiser.*

 SRP is vulnerable to precomputation attacks and it is incompatible elliptic-curve cryptography.
 Matthew Green judges it as
 ["It’s not ideal, but it’s real." and "not obviously broken"](https://blog.cryptographyengineering.com/2018/10/19/lets-talk-about-pake/)